• Skip to primary navigation

 How can I fix overcooked rice?

-If my rice is slightly overcooked, I immediately remove it from my cooking pot and spread it on a large platter.
-This prevents the rice from clumping, and as the steam evaporates and the rice cools, the grains separate.
+Immediately remove the rice from the cooking pot and spread it on a large platter.
+As the steam evaporates, the grains will separate.

 How can I fix undercooked rice?